 - The characteristics of passive and/or active sensors used in operational crop mapping and biophysical retrievals

 - Where to acquire satellite data for conducting agricultural analysis

 - The steps for pre-processing optical and radar imagery

 - The steps to classify crop types using supervised and unsupervised techniques and explain the difference among classifiers (e.g., Decision Tree and Random Forest)

 - Best practices for collecting field-based training data

 - Retrieval of crop biophysical variables

-This training series is intended for users of Earth Observation data from organisations related to agriculture and food security interested to deepen their knowledge in the domain of crop type mapping.
+This webinar series was intended for users of Earth Observation data from organisations related to agriculture and food security interested to deepen their knowledge in the domain of crop type mapping.

-- Those who attend all 5 sessions and complete the homework will be awarded a certificate of attendance.
+- Those who attended all 5 sessions and completed the homework were be awarded a certificate of attendance.

 Access here below the full programme and the training materials of past webinars from the series (video recordings, theory presentations, instructions and datasets to repeat the exercises.).
 The materials are available both in English and in Spanish.